dvera/riskreport/biomarker/champagne_white_wine_intake.md

 ## Champagne/White Wine Consumption

-Self-reported intake of champagne or white wine. **Units indicated are servings per week.** Moderate consumption may have some heart benefits; excess increases risk for liver disease and cancer.
+Self-reported intake of champagne or white wine. **Units indicated are servings per week.** Moderate consumption may have some heart benefits; excess increases risk for liver disease and cancer. **These results are based on an analysis of survey questions.**

 <div style="display: flex; flex-direction: column; gap: 10px;">